Control flow

 - Names, such as

 xorsecret_key, which always match.
-Int,Float, andStringvalue, which must match exactly.- Tuples and
+Int,Float, andStringvalue, which must match exactly.- Tuples, lists, and records.

 The pattern _ matches anything, and it is idiomatic to mean that the value is not used.